 Purchased capital assets are recorded at cost.
 Amortization is provided using the straight-line method at rates intended to amortize the cost of assets over their estimated useful lives.

 Furniture and fixtures 10 years

 Leasehold improvements 10 years

 Computer equipment 5 years

-Computer software 2 years
+Great Lakes Plastic Clean-up equipment 5 years

 Financial instruments